hayhay33/950/labs/lab-4.md

 ## Procedure

-This lab will involve building a circuit to test the behavior of two low-dropout (LDO) regulators, consolidating your sensors and GPS in to the first version of your final breadboard, and integrating the LDOs on to the breadboard to supply your Arduino with onboard power.
+This lab will involve building a circuit to test the behavior of two low-dropout (LDO) regulators, consolidating your sensors in to the first version of your final breadboard, and integrating the LDOs on to the breadboard to supply your Arduino with onboard power.
 To do this most efficiently, we recommend two to three team members work on the LDO testing circuit and the rest of the team members work on breadboard consolidation with the SD card and calibrating (completing lab 3).
 Your team will work together to integrate the LDOs to your sensor board (part 2).
 Members are welcome to work on what they’re most interested in, but no one team member should be assigned a task to work on alone.
 If you don’t have enough team members, consolidate teams and have two teams work together on both the boards.

 ### Power Management